 Alan Roy Uses Coursework, New Skills to Tackle Disparities in His Tribal Community

 Alan Roy accomplished a lot in the years before he began his graduate studies at the Humphrey School of Public Affairs.
-Once he receives his Master of Public Affairs (MPA) degree at the School’s commencement ceremony this weekend, he’s ready to tackle some bigger goals.
+Now that he received his Master of Public Affairs (MPA) degree at the School's commencement ceremony in May, he’s ready to tackle some bigger goals.

 “I want to make things better for all of Minnesota but especially tribal communities, because we’re experiencing some of the highest levels of social, economic, and health disparities in the state,” he says.